On the image of higher signature maps: The quadratic real cycle class map for connected components

 Now assume that $L$ is non-trivial (observe that this assumption implies that $X(\Rb)$ is non-empty).
 Let $V\in\Cc\setminus\Cc(L)$ be a connected component of $X(\Rb)$ such that $L_{|V}$ is non-trivial.
-Projection onto the summand corresponding to $V$ induces a commutative square
+Projection onto the summand corresponding to $V$, whose generator we denote by $[V]$, induces a commutative square